 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A relatively small amount of money lent at a high rate of interest on the agreement that it will be repaid when the borrower receives their next wages.‘consumer advocates and lawmakers are urging low-income consumers to avoid payday loans’
+A relatively small amount of money lent at a high rate of interest on the agreement that it will be repaid when the borrower receives their next paycheck.‘consumer advocates and lawmakers are urging low-income consumers to avoid payday loans’

 extortionate moneylending, payday lendingView synonyms